Cherokee Nation to start $25 million construction, remodel and manufacturing projects in response to COVID-19

 “The Cherokee Nation is putting our CARES Act funding from the U.S. Treasury to great use in our Cherokee communities by investing in this $25 million project that will provide jobs and ongoing needed safety equipment, ensure our elders do not struggle with food insecurity through this pandemic, add space for employee safety and provide a new health center for our Cherokee Nation employees that is close to our tribal complex and can treat for a range of illness as well as test for COVID-19,” Principal Chief Chuck Hoskin Jr. said in a prepared statement.

-Cherokee Nation officials will break ground on nine of those projects throughout Tuesday at their respective sites.
+Cherokee Nation officials break ground on nine of those projects at their respective sites on Tuesday.